 A twisted ankle is one of the most common injuries in sports and daily life, totalling between 3-5% of people attending UK emergency departments.
-The vast majority being Lateral Ankle Sprain (LAS), varying from minor stretching (Grade 1) as in most cases, to partial or complete ligament tears (Grade 2 or 3 respectively).
+The vast majority being Lateral Ankle Sprains (LAS), varying from minor stretching (Grade 1) as in most cases, to partial or complete ligament tears (Grade 2 or 3 respectively).
 It usually occurs with the sole of the foot turning inwards and ankle outwards, resulting in pain and some damage to the lateral ankle ligaments (see image).

 Pain and swelling can inhibit weight-bearing and if you can’t walk a few strides, the early ruling out of a fracture is best done with professional medical advice or a trip to A&E.